visit-dav/visit/docs/SphynxDocs/Plots/PlotTypes/PseudocolorPlot.rst

 The legend for the Pseudocolor plot is a color bar annotated with tick marks and numerical values.
 Below the color bar the minimum and maximum data values are also displayed.
-Setting the limits for the plot changes *only* the colar-bar portion of the plot's legend.
+Setting the limits for the plot changes *only* the color-bar portion of the plot's legend.
 It *does not change* the *Min* and *Max* values printed just below the color bar.
 Those values will always display the original data's minimum and maximum values, regardless of the limits set for the plot or the